How to Add Motion Blur in DaVinci Resolve (Read This First!)

 Similarly, you can get the blurring effect by keyframing other transform options like rotate, width, Position X, Y, etc.

-One thing to keep in mind – make sure the frames move rapidly, that is, rapid zoom in / zoom out, rapid rotate, rapid changing of Position X/Y – so that the blurring effect is prominent.
+One thing to keep in mind – make sure the frames move rapidly, that is, rapid zoom in / zoom out, rapid rotate, and rapid changing of Position X/Y – so that the blurring effect is prominent.

 Related Article: